SophieSjoberg/ca-prepcourse-3/terminal/setup_for_developers.md

 When you work with git and version control it is a good idea to set up your prompt that displays some useful information such as:
 - What branch are you currently on
 - What is your current status in regard to your own GH repository (`origin`)
-- What is your current status in regard to the main project repo (`upstream`)

 There is a very nice modification made availiable on GitHub called [Bash Git Prompt](https://github.com/magicmonty/bash-git-prompt).
 You an install it using Homebrew with these steps: